-Product Definition Reporting scope Primary reference frameworks Previous reporting classification New reporting classification from 2020 Green Trade Finance Global Trade and Receivables Finance (GTRF) lending facilities aligned to the Green Loan Principles (GLP) of the Loan Market Association (LMA) and made available exclusively to finance or re-finance eligible green trade activities as evidenced by underlying transaction documents.
+Product Definition Reporting scope Primary reference frameworks Financing type Green Trade Finance Global Trade and Receivables Finance (GTRF) lending facilities aligned to the Green Loan Principles (GLP) of the Loan Market Association (LMA) and made available exclusively to finance or re-finance eligible green trade activities as evidenced by underlying transaction documents.
 Refinancing in the same calendar year will be excluded.
-Relevant GTRF products include: (i) trade I oans; (ii) receivables finance; (iii) import / export finance; and commodity structured trade finance (CSTF) Committed amount (limit at execution) of new facilities provided.
+Relevant GTRF products include: (i) trade loans; (ii) receivables finance; (iii) import / export finance; and commodity structured trade finance (CSTF).
+Committed amount (limit at execution) of new facilities provided.
 The facility terms and conditions must reflect GLP requirements with monitoring and control of the facility incorporated into HSBC's normal credit process and annual review.
 The limit is sourced from HSBC's internal risk systems.
-Relevant GTRF facilities will be recognised when the four pillars of the GLP are met.
-LMA Green Loan Principles Financing Sustainable financing Sustainable Trade Instruments Global Trade and Receivables Finance (GTRF) contingent liability facilities aligned to HSBC's internal Sustainable Trade Instrument Principles which are based on the Green Loan Principles published by the Loan Market Association (LMA) and reference the United Nations Sustainable Development Goals (SDGs).
+Relevant GTRF facilities will be recognised when the four pillars of the GLP are met. • LMA Green Loan Principles On-balance sheet Sustainable Trade Instruments Global Trade and Receivables Finance (GTRF) contingent liability facilities aligned to HSBC's internal Sustainable Trade Instrument Principles which are based on the Green Loan Principles published by the Loan Market Association (LMA) and reference the United Nations Sustainable Development Goals (SDGs).
 GTRF contingent liability products include (i) guarantees; (ii) standby letter of credit; and (iii) documentary credit.
 Limit amount (at deal execution) of new facilities provided.
 The facility terms and conditions must reflect SCP requirements with monitoring and control of the facility incorporated into HSBC's normal credit process and annual review.
 The limit is sourced from HSBC's internal risk systems and/or GTRF systems.
-LMA Green Loan Principles UN Sustainable Development Goals Financing Sustainable financing Sustainable Supply Chain Finance Supply chain finance (SCF) programme through which the characteristics of funding provided to the client's suppliers may vary based on predefined sustainability performance metrics and thresholds in order to promote the sustainability objectives of the client in its supply chain.
+LMA Green Loan Principles UN Sustainable Development Goals On-balance sheet Sustainable Supply Chain Finance Supply chain finance (SCF) programme through which the characteristics of funding provided to the client's suppliers may vary based on predefined sustainability performance metrics and thresholds in order to promote the sustainability objectives of the client in its supply chain.
 The metrics applied should be material to the client's core sustainability and business strategy and address relevant environmental, social and/or governance challenges within its supply chain.
 Committed amount (limit at execution) of new facilities provided.
 The SCF programme must apply sustainability performance metrics to the funding provided to the client's suppliers.
 Monitoring and control of the facility is incorporated into HSBC's normal credit process and annual review.
 The limit is sourced from HSBC's internal risk systems and/or GTRF systems.
-LMA Sustainability Linked Loan Principles n/a Sustainable financing
+LMA Sustainability Linked Loan Principles UN Sustainable Development Goals On-balance sheet

-Sustainable infrastructure - Event finance and advisory (1/2)
+Sustainable infrastructure - Event finance and advisory (1/1)